-One of the most expensive things to buy is gluten free breads.
+Some of the most expensive things to buy are gluten free breads.
 Cakes, sandwich bread, bagels, rolls.
 All of these will cost double, if not quadruple what regular store-bought breads cost.

 Buying gluten free biscuits, pancakes, bagels, rolls, etc will suck up too much of your grocery budget.
 If you don’t want to eliminate them from your diet (I know I don’t!), start making them from scratch.

-Tip: When making quick bread type recipe, all you have to do is replace regular flour with a gluten free flour blend.
+Tip: When making quick bread recipes, all you have to do is replace regular flour with a gluten free flour blend.